 Reorganizing cPanel’s Home Page

-You can collapse sections by clicking on “-“ sign in the top right corner to minimize any you don’t use.
+You can collapse sections by clicking on “-“ sign at the top right corner to minimize the ones you aren’t using.

-If you’d like, you can also drag and drop entire sections to reorganize the order and put the sections you use first at the top and save time.
+If you like, you can also drag and drop entire sections to reorganize the order and put the sections you use first at the top and save time.

 3. Updating your preferences

 When you log into cPanel for the first time, make sure you visit the Preferences section to update your contact information and change your password.

 Changing Your Password

 We strongly recommend changing your password at least every 3 months to protect your site against hacking.